F1rst-Unicorn/stocks/server/ROADMAP.md

 * 00002 : INVALID : First database access on new server causes exception

 ## Version 0.6
+* 00017 : NEW  : Add integration test
 * 00016 : NEW  : Migrate from Jetty to Tomcat 8
 * 00001 : NEW  : Better logging, divide access from errors
 * 00005 : NEW  : Clear obsolete tickets